D7460N/easter/docs/02_roles/script-writer.md

 Every script should move hearts toward Christ.
 A well-written scene is not about applause — it's about revelation.
 The Script Writer's words become instruments of grace that outlive the performance itself.

-> “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
-> — *2 Timothy 3:16-17*